andifalk/springio25-security-workshop/labs/passkeys/README.md

 #### Test Scenario

 1. **Login**: First login using the standard login with username and password.
 Use `user` and `password` as credentials.
 ![Login Screen](image/login_with_passkeys.png "Login Screen")

 2. **Register**: Click on the register link and follow the instructions to register your Passkey.
 You can use your browser's built-in Passkey support or a third-party application like 1Password.
 The Passkey label is the name of the Passkey you want to register.
-You can use any name you like, but it is recommended to use a meaningful name.
+You can use any name you like, but it is recommended to use a meaningful name that you can remember.
    - If you are using a browser, you will be prompted to create a Passkey using the built-in Passkey support.
    - If you are using 1Password, you will be prompted to create a Passkey using the 1Password application.
 ![Register Passkey](image/register_passkey.png "Register Passkey")
 ![Register Passkey in Apple Passwords](image/register_app_passwords.png "Register Passkey in Apple Passwords")

 3. **Login with Passkey**: After registering your Passkey, you can log in using the Passkey.
-First log out of the application using the URL ``.
+First log out of the application using the URL [http://localhost:8080/logout](http://localhost:8080/logout).
 Now click on the **Login with Passkey** link and follow the instructions to log in using the Passkey.
 You will be prompted to select the Passkey you want to use.
 ![Select Authenticator](image/authenticator_selection.png "Select Authenticator")

 4. **Hello API**: After logging in with the Passkey, you will be redirected to the welcome page.
 Click on the **Call Hello API** link to call the testing API that welcomes you as a user.